All blog

 How To Spot the Signs of Burnout

-Workplace burnout is caused by chronic workplace stress that has not been successfully managed.
+Workplace burnout is caused by chronic job-related stress that has not been successfully managed.
 There are various ways to measure burnout.
-Learning how to recognize the signs of burnout can help you take steps to address the causes.
+Learning how to recognize the signs can help you take steps to address the causes.

 Elevated Stress Levels

-Researchers have identified six categories of job stress that lead to burnout.
-The six categories of job stress include:
+The Masloch Burnout Inventory (MBI) identifies six categories of job stress that lead to burnout.
+These include:

 Lower Work Quality

-WHO includes reduced professional efficacy as one of three dimensions that characterize burnout.
-Lower work quality, like increased errors, low productivity, and limited collaboration with other team members, may be signs of burnout.
+The World Health Organization (WHO) includes reduced professional efficacy as one of three dimensions that characterize burnout.
+Lower work quality (like increased errors), low productivity, and limited collaboration with other team members may be signs of burnout.

 Irritability

-Burnout is caused by ongoing conditions in which job demands continually outweigh the resources provided by employers.
-These conditions can lead to workplace negativity and irritability when attempting to complete work tasks.
+Having to meet job demands without adequate resources can lead to burnout.
+These conditions can also lead to workplace negativity and irritability when attempting to complete work tasks.

 Unreliability